uditalias/injex/website/docs/examples.md

 npx lerna bootstrap
 ```

-When everything's done, go to the folder of the example you want to play/run.
+When done, go to the example folder you want to run.

 ## Node runtime example